Automation

 peekaboo app

-app bundles every app-management primitive Peekaboo exposes: launching, quitting, hiding, relaunching, switching focus, and listing processes.
+app bundles every app-management primitive Peekaboo exposes: launching, quitting, hiding, relaunching, switching/focusing, and listing processes.
 Commands run through the selected Peekaboo runtime host so they share its macOS session, LaunchServices, and AX view instead of the caller's sandbox.

 #Subcommands